Poppin-Tech-LLC/PoppinREPO/README.md

   3. Do not delete a branch until it has been successfully merged with the head branch and other members of the repository can confirm so.

-# Implemented features:
+# Core features:

   - Map View.

+  - Menu View.

   - Create Event View.

-  - Login/Register View.

   - Profile View.

   - Popsicle View.

-  - Online Database.

-# Features to implement:

-  - Menu View.

-  - Settings/Terms&Privacy View.

-  - Security.

-  - Testing.

-  - Admin Rights.
+  - Authentication.

-  - Tutorial View.
+  - Cloud Database.

-# Future features:

-  - Automation of the event creation process.